 Nuts, Canned Fruit, Fruit Leathers, Dried fruit, Jerky

 EMERGENCY KIT IDEAS:

 There are 24 hr. kits, First Aid Kits, Mini Car Kits, and 72 hr. kits.
 I found tons on the web and will share some of my favorites that I found and pinned onto pinterest.

-ACTIVITY KIT to keep the kids occupied in an emergency!
+ACTIVITY KIT or Busy Bags to keep the kids occupied in an emergency!

 I really like this 10 day survival pack for the car since it is all contained in a hard cased cooler and will fit into most small car trunks with a few blankets or a tent!

 The list of supplies in this emergency kit are very doable if you add a couple of things to your grocery list a week or keep an eye out for sales and coupons.
 You can substitute similar items from his list and still have a very usable kit in the car.

 Many more miscellaneous Emergency Ideas like emergency stretcher, pocket-sized survival kit, free printable lists, emergency binder ideas and other first aid kit ideas are all on my Emergency Preparedness board!